 Oral condoms are a barrier method that you can use to protect your mouth when engaging in oral sex.
 Oral condoms work both ways — protecting you and your partner from unwanted fluids and, in turn, protecting you from STIs (sexually transmitted infections) and unwanted pregnancy.

-To be direct, it’s important to practise safe oral sex (cunnilingus and anilingus) if you have mouth ulcers or sores.
+It’s important to practise safe oral sex (cunnilingus and anilingus) if you have mouth ulcers or sores.
 Oral sex with someone with ulcers is one of the most common ways to contract or pass on an STI.

 Condoms are one of the most effective ways to protect yourself from risk.